bommels/steam-group-members/README.md

 ### Requirements
 - Python 3.
 - The `requests` package.
+Use `pip install requests` to install.
 - Your Steam Group URL.

 ### Running
-- Specify your URL in `SteamGroup.py`.
+- Specify your URL in `SteamGroup.py`
-- `from SteamGroup import steamgroup.
+- `from SteamGroup import steamgroup`
 - Use `steamgroup.get_steam_ids()` to get returned ids.